AaronSaikovski/Cyberpuzzles/README.md

 ### Known Bugs/Issues:

-Please report all bugs [here](https://github.com/AaronSaikovski/CyberPuzzles/issues).
+Please report all bugs and the running list of know issues is [here](https://github.com/AaronSaikovski/CyberPuzzles/issues).

-- Some characters are not properly centred in squares.
-- ListBox Event handlers disabled - You cant click on the ListBoxes to change the puzzle navigation - this will be fixed in the future.
-- Next Puzzle sometimes double taps and skips loading puzzle data.

 ---